How Much Do You Need To Buy A House? A Cost Breakdown

 - For USDA loans, the minimum down payment is 0%.

 - For jumbo loans, the minimum down payment ranges from 10.01% to 25%, depending on your credit score, the loan amount and how you plan to occupy the property.

 The nice thing about smaller down payments is that you can get into a home sooner.
 Saving up for a 20% down payment can take a long time.
 And emptying your savings account for that 20% may mean you won’t have money left over to repair or renovate your new home.

-The other major cost involved in buying a house is closing costs, which refers to a number of fees you’ll pay for at closing.
+The other significant expense of buying a house is closing costs, which refers to various fees you’ll pay for at closing.
 Closing costs can range from 3% to 6% of the purchase price of the home.
 You can sometimes ask the seller to pay for part or all of your closing costs, but sellers are less likely to do so in a competitive real estate market.

 Your lender may require you to pay a deposit when they start processing your application.
-This helps cover the cost of any third-party services that your lender will use to approve your loan.
+This money helps cover the cost of any third-party services that your lender will use to approve your loan.
 The deposit gets credited toward your closing costs once you’re approved.

 Once you apply for the loan, your lender is required, by law, to provide you with a document called a Loan Estimate.
-Your Loan Estimate lists the costs involved in the loan so you know exactly what you’re paying for.
-Let’s look at some of the costs you might see on your Loan Estimate.
+Your Loan Estimate lists the costs involved in the mortgage, so you know what you’re paying for.

 Once you’ve signed a purchase agreement, your lender will order an appraisal of the property from an appraisal management company.
-The appraisal provides you and your lender with a third-party opinion of the fair market value of the home.
-This protects you from paying too much for the home.
+The assessment provides you and your lender with a third-party opinion of the home’s fair market value.
+This requirement protects you from paying too much for the home.

 The appraisal usually costs between $200 and $600, but the costs can exceed that range.
 For example, it may cost more if the property has multiple units or is located in a remote area.